What Is An Entry Word In A Dictionary

 The rise of digital dictionaries has significantly impacted the way we interact with entry words.
 Here are some key changes:

 • Search Functionality: Digital dictionaries allow you to search for any word, regardless of its form.
 This makes it easier to find the information you need, even if you don't know the basic form.
-However, it's still important to understand the concept of the entry word to interpret the results accurately.
+Still, it's still important to understand the concept of the entry word to interpret the results accurately.

 • Multimedia Content: Digital dictionaries can include audio pronunciations, images, and videos to enhance the user experience.
 This can be particularly helpful for learning new words and understanding their usage.